aleksa3009/OrangeHRMTesting/TestCases/Exploratory_TC.md

 **Test Steps & Expected Results:**
 1. Try to perform any action after timeout.
-   - *Expected Result:* Redirected to login page; session expired message shown.
+   - *Expected Result:* Redirected to login page with “Your session has expired” message; user must re-authenticate.

 **Priority:** Medium
 **Type:** Exploratory